stateful/vscode-marquee/docs/CoreWidgets.md

 ### Features

 - Automatically detects new workspaces you are opening
-- See how many todos, notes and snippets you created for this workspace
+- See how many todos, notes and clipboards you created for this workspace
 - Add workspaces through "+" button or find new workspaces on your file system
 - Search for specific workspaces
 - Remove projects using the toolbar or by opening the context menu